musialny/musialny/CodeOfCode.md

 - Tool is a dependency
 - Every external dependency needed for project should be specified with detailed informations of origin
 - 3rd party infrastructure dependencies should be wrapped in internal API
-- One or more runtime debugging solutions like logging, metrics, traces etc. should be implemented
+- One or more runtime debugging and telemetry solutions like logging, metrics, traces etc. should be implemented